Shorts on Construction Sites

 What You Need To Do:

-1. Check with your client if shorts are allowed to be worn on site.
+1. Check with your client if you an wear shorts on site.
 If they say no, its a no and that’s that.

 2. If you are allowed by the site to wear shorts, check if you are working with cement, concrete or any other product that could cause dermatitis.
 If you are – shorts are a no and legs must be covered to stay protected.

-3. If you do need to protect legs on site, make sure your risk assessment and method statement states that long trousers must be worn.
+3. If you do need to protect legs on site, state this in your risk assessment and method statement.

 4. Have all employees read, sign and agree to work to the risk assessment ad method statement.